penntaylor/ChoroplethMaps.jl/README.md

 ## Maps are nice, but what's this package all about?

-ChoroplethMaps provides three pieces for making choropleth, or thematic, maps:
+ChoroplethMaps provides three pieces for making choropleth maps:

 * `Provider`s that download and manage geographic shape data and make the data associated with a given source accessible as a `Dict` within Julia.
 * A `mapify` function that joins thematic data stored in a `DataFrame` with the polygons from a `Provider` in a way that allows Gadfly to plot a choropleth map.
 * A convenience function, `choroplethmap`, that sets up sensible defaults for Gadfly and removes some of the tedium of specifying a plot.
+(There's also a handy `choroplethlayer` function for doing multi-layered maps.)

 ## More details?
 Okay....